foreclosures are a passive income strategy with minimal paperwork and

 97% of all Tax Lien Certificates are paid off within two years.

-Almost all existing liens are automatically wiped out giving the investor the property for the price of the past due taxes.
-There are some exceptions, check your state.
-IRS liens and student loan judgements are two types of loans that can never be washed away.
+Almost all existing liens get wiped out automatically, giving the investor the property for the past-due taxes' price.
+There are some exceptions; check your state.
+IRS liens and student loan judgments are two types of loans that will not be dismissed.

 Tax foreclosures are a predictable and secure real estate investment strategy that will generate passive cash flow and build your investment business.